vp-mithun/mithunvpsite/source/_posts/write-custom-asp-net-core-middleware-web-api.md

 date: 2016-06-09 20:38:01
 ---

-ASP.NET Core Middleware concept is one of powerful features introduced, it gives us complete control over HTTP pipeline using Request and response.
-They effectively replacement for HttpModules and HttpHandlers.
+ASP.NET Core Middleware concept is one of powerful features introduced, it gives us complete control over HTTP pipeline using Request and response.They effectively replace for HttpModules and HttpHandlers.
 ASP.NET docs explain [middleware](https://docs.asp.net/en/latest/fundamentals/middleware.html) concept quite well, have look at it.
 ASP.NET Core Middleware examples are UseMVC, UseStaticFiles, UseIdentity etc. They have specific purpose to do, thats why we might end with many of them.

 In this article, we will create custom middleware to be used in ASP.NET Core Web API.
 Lets understand the scenario for writing this custom middleware.

 *   Public APIs like Twitter, Google, Facebook etc provide us some sort of application key; naming them as "app-key", "user-key", "api-key" and so on.
 *   Similar to above examples, we might have created Web API which provides a key to those who are registered.